-With Jan Lewan, the so-called Polka King, capturing people’s attention recently, Culture.pl examines the origins of polka music.
+Considering the plight of Jan Lewan, the so-called ‘Polka King’, Culture.pl examines the origins of polka music.
 How much influence from Poland does the classic sound of Polish America really contain?
 What did polkas originally sound like in the 19th century?
-And what is the future for this music style?
+And what is the future for this style of music?

 Stardom, fairy-tales & jail time

-Made in collaboration with Lewan himself (who continued his polka music career after leaving prison) and based on a 2009 documentary about him titled The Man Who Would Be Polka King, the film is well grounded in fact.
+Made in collaboration with Lewan himself (who continued his polka-music career after leaving prison) and based on a 2009 documentary about him titled The Man Who Would Be Polka King, the film is well grounded in fact.

-When I saw the documentary The Man Who Would Be Polka King, from which this whole project sprang, it struck me like a bolt of lightning […].
+When I saw the documentary ‘The Man Who Would Be Polka King’, from which this whole project sprang, it struck me like a bolt of lightning […].
 This is an epic tale.
 On a very visceral level, I knew I had polka in my DNA.
 In fact, I am a quarter Polish.

 But there is a paradox that isn’t highlighted in the movie, even though it is well-known to its creators.
 Polka as a genre isn’t a Polish invention.
-The fact that Lewan was born in Bydgoszcz in Poland (in 1941) gave him credentials among the Polish-American polka fans who enjoyed him as a star ‘from the old country’.
-But that doesn’t mean that before coming to the US in the 1970s the singer grew up in the ‘land of the polka’.
+The fact that Lewan was born in Bydgoszcz in Poland (in 1941) gave him credentials among the Polish American polka fans who enjoyed him as a star ‘from the old country’.
+But that doesn’t mean that before coming to the US in the 1970s, the singer grew up in the ‘land of the polka’.
 He didn’t, because Poland isn’t.

 Polish maiden or Bohemian girl?

 First off, there’s the linguistic aspect.
-When you hear the word ‘polka’, there’s a likeness to the Polish word ‘Polska’ (pronounced: Poul-skah) which means ‘Poland’.
-Moreover, in Polish the word polka is the feminine gender form of polak which means ‘Pole’.
+When you hear the word ‘polka’, there’s a likeness to the Polish word ‘Polska’ (pronounced: ‘POLE-ska’), which means ‘Poland’.
+Moreover, in Polish the word polka is the feminine gender form of polak, which means ‘Pole’.
 So, as you can see, it’s easy to be tempted, especially for someone who knows at least a bit of Polish, to see polka, the music, as something linked to the deepest roots of the Polish identity.

 But it seems the name’s etymology is actually Bohemian, meaning it ought to be traced to Poland’s southern neighbour, Czechia.
-It is there that a dance called ‘polka’ emerged in the early 19th century.
+It is there that a dance called the ‘polka’ emerged in the early 19th century.
 Here’s how the former dance teacher and journalist Robin Rinaldi explains the meaning of the dance’s name in her 2010 book European Dance:

 According to legend, the polka, which means […] ‘Polish maiden’, was first danced by a Bohemian girl named Anna Slezak upon hearing news that her lover, a soldier, was alive.
-Scholars note the oddity of a dance started by a Bohemian girl being named ‘Polish maiden’ and also theorise that the name polka may have come from the Czech word ‘pulka’ or ‘half’, correlating to the basic step that repeats first on one leg, then another, evenly splitting the motion in half.
+Scholars note the oddity of a dance started by a Bohemian girl being named ‘Polish maiden’ and also theorise that the name ‘polka’ may have come from the Czech word ‘pulka’ or ‘half’, correlating to the basic step that repeats first on one leg, then another, evenly splitting the motion in half.

-The name’s explanation calling on the Czech word for ‘half’ is highly plausible as it’s tightly linked to the nature of the dance: the polka is based on a pattern of stepping from one foot to the other to moderately fast music in 2/4 time.
+The name’s explanation calling on the Czech word for ‘half’ is highly plausible, as it’s tightly linked to the nature of the dance: the polka is based on a pattern of stepping from one foot to the other to moderately fast music in 2/4 time.

-The polka quickly spread across Europe producing local varieties like the Polish polka-mazurka danced to music in 3/4 time.
+The polka quickly spread across Europe, producing local varieties like the Polish polka-mazurka danced to music in 3/4 time.
 By the second half of the 19th century, the Old Continent was experiencing a real polka craze.
-People danced it in England, France and other countries, and even new clothing fashions began to accompany it (i.e. polka dots).
+People danced it in England, France and other countries, and new clothing fashions even began to accompany it (i.e. polka dots).